varmox/ygeonline/content/post/vcf-faq.md

 TL;DR: Install VCF Ops (or upgrade Aria Ops 8.18 to 9).
 Then update vCenter and ESX as you have in previous years.

-If you want to use all the Features that VCF Brings.
-Use VCF Installer.
-Is way easier.
+If you want to use all the features that VCF brings, use the VCF Installer.
+It's way easier.

 https://techdocs.broadcom.com/us/en/vmware-cis/vcf/vcf-9-0-and-later/9-0/deployment/converging-your-existing-vsphere-infrastructure-to-a-vcf-or-vvf-platform-/supported-scenarios-to-converge-to-vcf.html